-- - Facts: What is the experience of the individuals involved and what are the important facts to understand? - Analyse rights: Develop an analysis of the human rights at stake - Identify responsibilities: Identify what needs to be done and who is responsible for doing it - Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.
+- Facts: What is the experience of the individuals involved and what are the important facts to understand? - Analyse rights: Develop an analysis of the human rights at stake - Identify responsibilities: Identify what needs to be done and who is responsible for doing it - Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.

-g completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.
-This can be cross-checke e Quality Assurance process: Option 1: No major change (where no impact or potential for improvement is found, no action is required) X Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements) Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)
+Having completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.
+This can be cross-checked via the Quality Assurance process:

+Option 1: No major change (where no impact or potential for improvement is found, no action is required)

+Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes)

+Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)

+11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc. - please use the box below to describe the activity and the benefits this has brought to the service.
+This information will help others consider opportunities for developments in their own services.

-the box below to describe the activity and th lopments in their own services. e benefits this has brought to the service.
-This Actions - from the additional missummarise the actions this serv uirements boxes completed above, please orward.
-Date for completion Who is responsible?(initials) The above EQIA to be reviewed o nce Flexible Purch asing Framework 2026 has been June 2026 Angela Dowdalls Ongoing 6 Monthly Review pl ease write vour 6 r nonthly EQIA review date: June 2026 case write your or iontiny Exilateview date.
-Lead Reviewer: EQIA Sign Off: Name Job Title Signature Date Geri McCormick Head of Commissioning Geri McCormick 05/06/2025 Quality Assurance Sign Off: Name Job Title Signature Date
+Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
+Date for completion Who is responsible?(initials) The above EQIA to be reviewed once Flexible Purchasing Framework 2026 has been implemented.
+June 2026 Angela Dowdalls

+Ongoing 6 Monthly Review please write your 6 monthly EQIA review date:

+June 2026

+Lead Reviewer: EQIA Sign Off: Name Job Title Signature Date

+Quality Assurance Sign Off: Job Title

+Signature Date Dr Noreen Shields Planning and Development Manager

+Geri McCormick

+Geri McCormick

+Head of Commissioning